nghoanghiep/vuejs-webrtc-sipml/README.md

 # Sipml5 webrtc for Ecmascript
-Can be used in Angular and React
+Can be used in VueJS

 This is a Webrtc library for Ecmascript based on [Sipml5](https://www.doubango.org/sipml5/).
 It's a bridge between [Sipml5](https://www.doubango.org/sipml5/) and Ecmascript.